 1994, which is the current default; the value

-the 1999 revision of the C standard.
-Support for the 1999 revision is
+the 1999 revision of the C standard; the value

 This macro is not defined if the -traditional-cpp option is used, nor when compiling C++ or Objective-C.

 This macro is defined, with value 1, if the compiler’s target is a hosted environment.
 A hosted environment has the complete facilities of the standard C library available.

 This macro is defined when the C++ compiler is in use.
 You can use

 __cplusplus to test whether a header is compiled by a C compiler